-Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Where children have suffered abuse and neglect, exploitation, including where they see, hear or experience its effects, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour, and education.